Federal Realty Investment Trust (FRT)

 nullAI Analysis | Feedback

-Donald C. Wood joined Federal Realty Investment Trust in 1998, having previously held positions as Chief Financial Officer, Chief Operating Officer, and President before being appointed Chief Executive Officer in 2002.
-Prior to his tenure at Federal Realty, Mr. Wood spent eight years at ITT Corporation, where his roles included Deputy Controller and Chief Financial Officer of its subsidiary, Caesars World, Inc. He began his career with seven years at Arthur Andersen, followed by a role as Vice President of Finance for the Trump Taj Mahal casino.
-Mr. Wood is a past chair of the National Association of Real Estate Investment Trusts (NAREIT) and has served on the board and chaired the Investment and Strategic Advisory Committee of Post Properties.
+Mr. Wood has served as President and Chief Executive Officer of Federal Realty Investment Trust since 2003, having joined the company in 1998 as Chief Financial Officer.
+He was promoted to Senior Vice President and Chief Operating Officer in 1999, and President and Chief Operating Officer in 2000.
+Prior to his tenure at Federal Realty, Mr. Wood spent eight years at ITT Corporation, where his roles included Deputy Controller and Chief Financial Officer of its wholly-owned subsidiary, Caesars World, Inc. During his time at ITT, he was actively involved in the company's 1995 split-up and several acquisitions and divestitures, including Caesars World.
+Before ITT, he was the Vice President of Finance for Trump Taj Mahal Associates.
+He began his career at Arthur Andersen LLP, working with various real estate clients, including the Trump Organization.
+Mr. Wood is a Certified Public Accountant (CPA).
+He has held board positions at Healthcare Realty Trust Incorporated, Quality Care Properties, and Post Properties.
+He is a past chair of the National Association of Real Estate Investment Trusts (NAREIT) and served on the Executive Committee of the International Council of Shopping Centers (ICSC).

 Dan Guglielmone, Executive Vice President, Chief Financial Officer and Treasurer